This is Chapter 8 in a blog series. If you’re new to the series, visit the series home page for the full table of contents.

 As a writer, I’m grateful to have an audience who lets me know how they feel—it magnetizes my humility tightrope.
 I can literally feel myself being humbled down to the tightrope by criticism when I drift too high, and I can feel myself being lifted up to the tightrope by positive feedback when I’m feeling insecure.↩

 After a thorough and unsuccessful search, this seems to be one of those visuals that’s so widely circulated, it’s hard to find the original source.
-If anyone knows it, email us and we’ll cite it.↩
+If anyone knows it, email us and we’ll cite it.
+UPDATE: A reader sent me this Reddit thread, which suggests that the image was originally part of an instruction booklet for this deeply random product.↩